-Just like human resources, materials and services, resources are assigned to events.
+Resources—such as human resources, material and services—are assigned to events.
 In Yesplan, we speak of booking resources for events.
-Resources can be booked per event, but also for an entire event group.
+You can book resources per event, but also for an entire event group.
 You mainly book resources in the event inspector.
-The Teamplanner offers additional capabilities for booking human resources.
+The Teamplanner offers additional options for booking human resources.

 The event inspector is a summary of all details of the event and the event group it belongs to.
-It consists of different tabs including three tabs specifically for resources (“Location”, “Team” and “Resources”).
-The event structure of the event group to which the event belongs will be displayed to the left of the inspector.
+The inspector consists of different tabs, including three tabs specifically for resources (“Location”, “Team” and “Resources”).
+On the left of the inspector, you see the event structure of the event group to which the event belongs.
 For the general functioning of this inspector, we refer to the Event Inspector chapter of the Events Manual.

 Resources in the Event Inspector§

-The “Resources” tab gives an overview of all resources booked.
-You can book resources here and manage these bookings and their prices.
-The “Team” and “Location” tabs are filtered variations of the “Resources” tab.
-Only the booked human resources and only the booked location are displayed.
-On the “Team” tab, you can only book human resources; on the “Location” tab, you cannot book anything extra.
+The “Resources” tab gives an overview of all booked resources.
+You can also book resources here and manage these bookings and their prices.
+The “Team” and “Location” tabs are filtered variations of the “Resources” tab, where only the booked human resources and only the booked location appear.
+On the “Team” tab, you can only book human resources, and on the “Location” tab, you can’t book anything extra.

-The left column of the “Resources” tab shows the resources that were booked for the event that has the focus.
+The left column of the “Resources” tab shows the resources that were booked for the event that has focus.
 If the focus is on one single event, we see the bookings on that event.
-If the focus is on an event group, we see a summary of the bookings of the entire group.
-The summary of the event group consists of the common bookings for the group and a list of every separate booking per event in that group.
+If the focus is on an event group, you see a summary of the bookings for the entire group.
+The summary of the event group consists of the shared bookings for the group and a list of every separate booking per event in that group.

 The right column of the “Resources” tab is reserved for custom data.

-By clicking on an event or event group in the event (structure links), you shift the focus of the inspector.
+By clicking an event or event group in the event structure (left), you shift the focus of the inspector.
 This allows you to navigate between the different events and event groups that belong to the same event structure.
-For more information on navigating between the different levels and how the information is shown and summarized, we refer to the Event Inspector chapter of the Events Manual.
+For more information on navigating between the different levels and how the information is shown and summarized, you can read the page Event Inspector.

 Booking via the Resource Field§